INSIDE WASHINGTON: Writing a bill in private not unusual

 - Sam Elliott rides again as ‘The Hero’

-“Some version of secrecy has to happen.
-You’re not going to get anywhere if that’s not the case,” said C.R.
-Wooters, a top House Democratic aide when Obama’s law was being passed.
-But he added: “Most of our real private meetings were the final tweaks, not the original bill.
-I think that’s the difference.
-The general parameters of the bill were widely known.”
+Asked on MSNBC’s “Morning Joe” on Tuesday if he’s seen the health care bill, Sen. Bob Corker, R-Tenn., said, “Have you?”
+He added that GOP senators will be briefed on the emerging bill Wednesday and that he expects to see the legislation the next day, about a week before a vote occurs.

-Democrats said they were planning to start forcing procedural votes to slow the Senate down, making floor speeches and taking other steps to call public attention to McConnell’s effort.
-His chamber has not held any committee hearings or votes on the measure he’s trying to craft, and even some GOP senators are critical.
+Democrats said they would start forcing procedural votes to slow the Senate down, making floor speeches and taking other steps to call public attention to McConnell’s effort.
+Democrats took turns giving speech in a mostly empty Senate chamber well into the early morning hours before ceding the floor.
+The Senate has not held any committee hearings or votes on the measure that McConnell is trying to craft, and even some GOP senators are critical.

 “I always believe legislation is best crafted through the normal order,” Sen Susan Collins, R-Maine, told the Portland Press Herald.
 “I think it’s much better to have committee consideration of bills, public hearings and to have a full debate.”

-McConnell said last week that “nobody is hiding the ball here” and that people are “free to ask anybody anything.”

 Three House committees voted on that chamber’s version of the bill and there were a handful of hearings before the House approved a revised version of its legislation last month.
+That pales compared to how the Democratic-run Congress handled Obama’s legislation.

 Starting in 2009, House and Senate committees held scores of hearings and voted on hundreds of amendments, including some from Republicans — who all ended up voting “no” on final passage.
 The initial House bill was posted online for 30 days before the first of three committees began voting on the measure, and the Senate spent 25 days debating health care overhaul.